Emarioo/BetterThanBatch/README.md

 See [LICENSE](./LICENSE) for the full terms of the GPL.

 ### Standard Library (in `/modules`)
 The standard library is released under the [MIT License](./modules/LICENSE).
-You are free to use, modify, and include this library in **commercial and non-commercial projects**.
+You are free to use, modify, and include this library in commercial projects.
 Do whatever you want with it.

+### Everything else
-Other folders like `/docs`, `/tests`, and `/btb-lang` (vscode syntax highlighting) are also free to use in any way you want.
+Other folders like `/docs`, `/examples`, `/tests`, and `/btb-lang` (vscode syntax highlighting) are free to use in any way you want.

+Content under `libs` is not owned by me.

 # A personal note on the present and the future
 The compiler is work in progress and bugs in the code generation do occur which are really hard to catch.
 If you do encounter strange behaviour and are about to pull out your hair then don't hesitate to ask for help on the discord.
 I (Emarioo) am happy to help.